pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * songs don't always have drums on start/restart
 * drums on pause then play
 * video alignment with audio current time
+* playlist: change of screen from menu item, change of order, or change of filter should focus on the empty search text

 ## Completed